matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

     # Optional: To change the server port from the default of 4000
     PORT=4000
     ```

-    **Note**: Using a `.env` file requires a build tool like Vite to inject the `VITE_` variables into the frontend code.
-If you are running the `index.html` file directly, these will not be read, and you must enter the keys manually in the application's settings panel.
-The `PORT` variable is read by the Node.js server.
+    **Note**: The server only reads the `PORT` variable.
+The `VITE_` variables are intended for frontend build tools.
+Since this project uses a simple esbuild script, you will need to enter API keys in the settings UI unless you modify the build process further.

 ### Step 3: Run the Application

-The application includes a Node.js server that provides the best experience, including persistent history, file saving, and logging.
+The application is now managed by a set of simple npm scripts.

-**Option A: Development Mode**
+**Option A: Development Mode (Recommended)**

-This mode is best for testing and making code changes, as the server will restart automatically.
+This mode is best for testing and making code changes.
+It starts a file watcher for the frontend that automatically rebuilds the app when you save a file, and it starts the backend server with `nodemon`, which automatically restarts it when you change server code.

 1. In your terminal, from the project's root directory, run:
     ```bash
-    npm run server
+    npm run dev
     ```
-2. You will see a confirmation message: `AI Bill Analyzer server running at http://localhost:4000`.
+2. You will see confirmation messages from both the frontend bundler and the backend server.
+The server will be running at `http://localhost:4000` by default.

 **Option B: Production Mode**

 This is the recommended way to run the app for stable, long-term use.

-1. First, build the server code.
-This compiles the TypeScript into optimized JavaScript.
-You only need to do this once, or after you change the server code.
+1. First, build the application.
+This compiles the frontend and backend TypeScript into optimized JavaScript in a `dist/` folder.
     ```bash
     npm run build
     ```